knime/knime-python/org.knime.python3.nodes/documentation.md

 └── my_conda_env.yml
 ```

-> **TODO**: Prepare a template project

-> See `knime-python/org.knime.python3.nodes.tests/src/test/python/fluent_extension` for an example.
+> See [Tutorial 1](#tutorial-1-your-first-python-node-from-scratch) above for an example.

 To use this KNIME Python extension locally, set the `knime.python.extension.config` system property either in your KNIME launch configuration's VM arguments in Eclipse.
 See the chapters **Registering Python extensions during development** and **Customizing the Python executable** at the end of this document.

 ## Defining a KNIME Node in Python: Full API

-A Python KNIME node should be a class deriving from `KnimePythonNode` and has to implement the `execute` and `configure` methods.
+A Python KNIME node needs to implement the `execute` and `configure` methods, so it will generally be a class.
 The node description is automatically generated from the docstrings of the class and the `execute` method.
 The node's location in KNIME's _Node Repository_ as well as its icon are specified in the `@kn.node` decorator.

 The simplest possible node does nothing but passing an input table to its output unmodified: